-Hopefully that has changed in the last 10 years since I graduated.
+Hopefully, that has changed in the last 10 years since I graduated.
 Why?

 Because to be a good listener means being a better networker, entrepreneur, co-worker, friend, spouse, teacher, and so on.
 Listening gives us the ability to connect and understand someone else.

 According to Entrepreneur, one of the most important parts of a conversation you can respond to is the emotional tone and content.
-Responding to emotions expresses engagement and begins to build relationship.
+Responding to emotions expresses engagement and begins to build a relationship.

 To become a good listener you can: